quicwg/base-drafts/draft-ietf-quic-transport.md

 (those with the smallest packet numbers) are omitted.

 {{ack-tracking}} and {{ack-limiting}} describe an exemplary approach for determining what packets to acknowledge in each ACK frame.
+Though the goal of these algorithms is to generate an acknowledgment for every packet that is processed, it is still possible for acknowledgments to be lost.
+A sender cannot expect to receive an acknowledgment for every packet that the receiver processes.

 ### Receiver Tracking of ACK Frames {#ack-tracking}